 - Splash in puddles

 What about you?

 What are your favorite outdoor fall activities to do with your toddler?
-Let me know in the comments below–I’d love to hear from you!
+Share with me in the comments below–I’d love to hear from you!